Zebra with Docker

 docker compose -f docker/docker-compose.lwd.yml up

 Note that Docker will run Zebra with the RPC server enabled and the cookie authentication mechanism disabled since Lightwalletd doesn't support it.
 Instead of configuring Zebra via the recommended config file or docker/.env file, we configured the RPC server by setting environment variables directly in the docker/docker-compose.lwd.yml file.
-This is a shortcut we can take when we are familiar with the docker/.env file.
+This takes advantage of the entrypoint script's auto-generation feature (method 3 described above).

 Running Zebra with Prometheus and Grafana